A big mapping class acting parabolically on the nonseparating curve graph: Acknowledgements

 \section{Acknowledgements}

+The authors are very grateful to the referee for their careful reading, and in particular for finding a mistake in a previous version of this paper.

-This research was partly funded by the B\'ezout Labex (reference ANR-10-LABX-58) and the Tremplin --- ERC Starting Grant MAGIC (reference ANR-23-TERC-0007), both funded by the Agence nationale de la recherche (ANR).
+This research was partly funded by the B\'ezout Labex (reference ANR-10-LABX-58), the Tremplin --- ERC Starting Grant MAGIC (reference ANR-23-TERC-0007) and the ANR PRC grant GALS (reference ANR-23-CE40-0001), all funded by the Agence nationale de la recherche (ANR).
 The authors are grateful for their support.